mikaelweill/documenso/voice-signature.md

 3. Adding content verification against expected phrases
 4. Ensuring voice signatures are properly secured and authenticated

 The dual verification approach (content + speaker) will position Documenso's voice signature feature as a highly secure and reliable method for document signing.
+The implementation of voice signatures in the PDF output completes the basic end-to-end flow, allowing users to sign with their voice and have that signature represented in the final document.